CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

-A performance comparison of these optimizations can be seen below:
+A performance comparison of these optimizations can be seen below (Lower is better):

 ![](img/perf.JPG)